VogtD01/mci-mgs-ba-pue3/docs/vscode_setup.md

 - Open the PyMakr terminal by left clicking the create terminal button within the empty project

-- Press the EN button and see if the terminal shows you the message 'Congratulation, the setup works' and the blue LED on the ESP32 is blinking every second.
+- Press the EN button on the ESP32 board and see if the terminal in the IDE shows you the message 'Congratulation, the setup works' and the blue LED on the ESP32 is blinking every second.

 ### Congratulations, you have finished the last step of the Setup.
 Now we can start developing :rocket: